Class of 2015

 Mani Foster works at AMI Kids, a residential program in Clinton for troubled youth; he worked as a Career Instructor and now is a shift manager.

-Tommy Geene (minor) began an MBA in Entrepreneurship & Innovation at Clemson University in Fall 2013.
+Tommy Geene (minor) received his MBA in Entrepreneurship & Innovation at Clemson University in 2014.
+Currently, he is a Credit Risk Analyst at Advance America.

-Mary Ellis Glymph, the 2013 Outstanding Senior in English, began an MA in Rhetoric, Writing, and Linguistics at the University of Tennessee-Knoxville with a fully funded Graduate Teaching Assistantship.
+Mary Ellis Glymph Rice, the 2013 Outstanding Senior in English, completed her MA in Rhetoric, Writing, and Linguistics at the University of Tennessee-Knoxville with a fully funded Graduate Teaching Assistantship in May 2015.
+She has accepted a position as a full-time Instructor of English at Emory & Henry College in southwest Virginia, beginning Fall 2015.

 After graduation, Holley Hutto (minor) began teaching 7th-grade English at Pelion Middle School in Pelion, SC.

 After graduation, Sterling Ivey worked as a Policy Fellow in the Governor’s Office of Workforce Development in Atlanta, GA.
-In January 2014, he began an MA in Public Administration at the Andrew Young School of Policy Studies at Georgia Southern University.
+He is finishing his master’s in Public Administration at Valdosta State University.

 Allison Johnson works at Blanchard Machinery Company in West Columbia, SC.

-Brittany Kirkland is an Account Executive at Erwin Penland Advertising in Greenville, SC.
+After graduation, Brittany Kirkland worked as an Account Executive at Erwin Penland Advertising in Greenville, SC.
 Her essay “Exceptions” was published in the Fall 2013 issue of Belle Rêve Literary Journal; you can read it here.
+In August 2014, she became the Senior Social Media Consultant at Verizon FiOS in New York City.

 Lee Lancaster Alexander is a market research analyst for Priority Metrics Group in Spartanburg, SC.